ℹ️ Note

 Foreword

 Just like Gentoo Revisited, I’m still distro-hopping to find the alternative distro for Void Linux and recently occupied with NixOS.
 While I started on nixos-unstable, NixOS-25.11 happened to just release a few days after I setup it.
-Perfect timing :)
+Perfect timing :) Anyway, I took the opportunity to finally do the migration from powerlevel10k (p10k) to starship as p10k is in maintenance mode to say the least.
+Also, last time I refreshed my p10k.zsh was 2022-09.

-Anyway, I took the opportunity to finally do the migration from powerlevel10k (p10k) to starship as p10k is in maintenance mode to say the least.
-Also, last time I refreshed my p10k.zsh was 2022-09 and in my previous blog (made in bm) I published a post on 2020-04 (last updated on 2022-10) introducing how I follow the blog workflow to stay within terminal as much as possible.
+In my previous blog (made in bm) I published a post on 2020-04 (last updated on 2022-10) introducing how I follow the blog workflow to stay within terminal as much as possible.
 In dotfiles and mission-impossible I also hinted on my cli setup.
 As I sort of expose (read: leak) my dev workflow in Build the Ultimate Linter with Mise, an accompanied post about my current cli setup sounds quite reasonable to me so here it is.

+I’ll also share some tips on optimizing zsh startup time to deprecate dotfiles#Improvement.
+TBA as it’s too much work.
 As my git extension and dev toolchain is revealed in mise-as-linter#TLDR, they are excluded on purpose in this post.

 TLDR